xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.descriptiondatamodel._constructor_.md

 ## DescriptionDataModel.(constructor)

-Constructs a new instance of the `DescriptionDataModel` class
+Constructs a DescriptionDataModel from XML element data.

 **Signature:**